BY THE WATER

 If yoga on stand-up paddle boards isn’t your cup of tea, try these Marina del Rey yoga classes while you’re visiting:

-- Marina del Rey Hotel: Sign up for morning and afternoon mixed-levels Vinyasa classes by Red Diamond Yoga Studios held poolside with harbor views.
+- Marina del Rey Hotel: Sign up for morning and afternoon mixed-levels Vinyasa classes by Red Diamond Yoga Studios held poolside with harbor views. *Call to confirm if yoga classes are offered during your stay.

 - Yoga Nest Venice: This cozy studio offers a variety of yoga classes for all levels.